-Wood flooring is a natural product that responds to humidity variations by expanding and contracting even though the wood has been dried, cut and processed into flooring.
-Sometimes these changes may be noticeable.
-During warm and humid summers wood expands.
-During dry winter weather, hardwood contracts.
-This seasonal movement is normal for hardwood flooring.
-The best way to reduce such movement is by installing humidity controls and making sure that they function before flooring is installed.
+Hardwood flooring is a natural product that will respond to different humidity variations.
+This means that even though the wood has been dried, cut, and processed into flooring material, the hardwood may expand or contract because of moisture.
+A change in seasons is when these changes become especially noticeable.
+During warm and humid summers, hardwood flooring expands.
+During dry winter weather, hardwood flooring contracts.
+Because this seasonal movement is normal for hardwood products, the best way to reduce such movement is by installing humidity controls and making sure that they function before flooring is installed.

 Wood is a hygroscopic material.
-This means that when wood is exposed to air, it will dry or pick up moisture until it is in equilibrium with the humidity and temperature of the air.
-Moisture absorption causes wood to swell.
-Moisture loss causes wood to shrink.
-Shrinkage of wood begins at 25-30% moisture content.
-Swelling occurs as wood increases in moisture content from 0% to 25-30% moisture content.
-Above 25%-30% wood is dimensionally stable.
+Not sure what that means?
+That’s okay!
+When wood is exposed to air, it will either dry or pick up moisture until its reactions occur at equal rates with the humidity and temperature of the air.
+When the moisture is absorbed, the wood will swell.
+Wood will begin swelling as the moisture levels increase anywhere from 0% to 25-30%.
+When the moisture is lost, the wood will shrink.
+Shrinkage of wood begins at 25-30% of moisture content.
+Anything above 25%-30% means that your hardwood flooring is dimensionally stable.

 Hardwood does not shrink or swell equally in all directions.
-A change in moisture content of a wood piece from 0% to 28% will increase the size of the piece approximately 0.1% along the length of the board, and 5% to 15% change in size in width of the strip with plain sawn flooring.
+A change in moisture content of a piece of hardwood flooring from 0% to 28% will increase the size of the piece approximately 0.1% along the LENGTH of the board, and 5% to 15% change in size in WIDTH of the strip with plain sawn flooring.